-The PRI has stated: “Heading into the COP26, the PRI and partners are working with actors across the institutional investment chain to make credible net zero commitments.”
+The PRI had stated prior to COP 26: “Heading into the COP26, the PRI and partners are working with actors across the institutional investment chain to make credible net zero commitments.”
 A key element of this is adopting the recommendations of the Financial Stability Board’s Task Force on Climate-related Financial Disclosures (TCFD).
 In the UK, regulation is in the pipeline for this.

 Real estate concerns